dell/csi-unity/README.md

            nasServer: "nasserver_2"
     ```

+4. Create an empty secret by navigating to helm folder that contains emptysecret.yaml file and running the kubectl create -f emptysecret.yaml command.

-4. Prepare the secret.json for driver configuration.
+5. Prepare the secret.json for driver configuration.
     The following table lists driver configuration parameters for multiple storage arrays.

     | Parameter | Description | Required | Default |